 Of course, the Sierra Club promised to do better.

-And then, this week, Sierra Club issued a media release that disregarded Indigenous governance, trying to garner media coverage (and no doubt money) by lionizing people facing the music for repeatedly violating the law, including committing acts of violence.
+And then, this week, Sierra Club issued a media release that disregarded Indigenous governance, trying to garner media coverage by lionizing people facing the music for repeatedly violating the law, including committing acts of violence.
 Sierra Club has been supporting those who are ignoring requests from local First Nations that they leave while presenting themselves as defending their land.

 It’s a familiar trope: plucky underdog protesters band together and force governments and big business to do the right thing.
 Except that’s not remotely close to the actual story in the case of Fairy Creek.

 First Nations’ rights and requests aren’t the only inconvenient truths ignored.
-While they argue BC is not doing enough to protect old growth, there is plenty of evidence that forest management in BC is actually in danger of deferring too much old growth.
+While they argue BC is not doing enough to protect old growth, there is plenty of evidence that forest management in BC is actually in danger of deferring too much, and risking a balance of economic and environmental values.
 Nonetheless, the BC government is taking incredibly strong action to advance its approach even further.